Forensic Consulting Services

 Data Accountability & Court Transparency · September 2025

 Yes.
-While my investigative work is focused on Michigan public institutions, the consulting practice — particularly Track 2 (procedural abuse pattern recognition) and Track 3 (legal AI domain expertise) — is not geography-dependent.
+While the investigative work is focused on Michigan public institutions, the consulting practice — particularly Track 02 (procedural abuse pattern recognition) and Track 03 (legal AI domain expertise) — is not geography-dependent.
 I work remotely and am available to clients nationally.
-Track 1 engagements involving active public records work are strongest in Michigan but can be scoped for other jurisdictions with appropriate lead time.
+Track 01 engagements involving active public records work are strongest in Michigan but can be scoped for other jurisdictions with appropriate lead time.

 I am not an attorney and this is not legal advice.
 What I offer is institutional pattern recognition built through a combination of federal program management, active investigative journalism, and hands-on litigation experience — all published and verifiable.
-The value is the combination of vantage points and the ability to produce analysis that holds up to public scrutiny, because I have already tested it that way.
 Most consultants in this space have one of those vantage points.
 I have all three.
+And unlike most consultants, the proof of work is public: you can read the investigations, check the outcomes, and assess the methodology before you engage.

-If your question starts with “how did this institution get here,” “is this filing pattern unusual,” or “does our product actually reflect how courts work” — you’re probably in the right place.
-The best way to find out is a 30-minute discovery call.
-There is no commitment attached to that conversation.
-Use the button below to get in touch.
+If your question starts with “how did this institution get here,” “is this filing pattern unusual,” or “does our product actually reflect how courts work” — you are probably in the right place.
+Use the booking link below for a 30-minute discovery call.
+No commitment attached.

 Operationally yes, editorially yes.
 Clutch Justice’s investigative work is independent and is not directed by clients.
 The consulting practice draws on the methodologies and pattern recognition developed through the journalism — not the other way around.
 Client engagements do not influence what Clutch Justice publishes or when.

 Yes.
-I am currently accepting new client engagements across all three tracks and all four engagement models.
+Currently accepting new client engagements across all three tracks and all four engagement models.
 Project-based and retained advisory work can begin within days of agreement.
 Get in touch at hello@clutchjustice.com or use the booking link below.

-Project-based, retained, expert framing, or speaking.
-Available for immediate engagement.
+Project-based, retained advisory, expert framing, or speaking.
+Available for immediate engagement across all three service tracks.
+Response within one business day.